chiroptical/crc-bank-2.0/README.md

-A Banking and Proposal System For Slurm
+A Banking and Proposal System For Slurm (WIP)
 ---

+**If you are interested in trying this out at your site, please email me directly.**

 TODO
 ---